FMMT666/lsd.lua/README.md

     MeAgain@whatever.net
     Hippie68
     YepItsMe@overhere.org
+    #ThisWillBeIgnored
     MyiMeshTrash
+    #Email@will-be.skipped

+  Lines starting with a '#' will be skipped.

   Run lsd.py with the file name as argument.
   If you omit the name, 'lsd-example.txt' will be read.